Hiroichi Tategata's Danceable LIFE Vol.4

-I have been teaching jazz dance at college for about three years.
-The motivation was that I made a guest appearance as Carabos in "Sleeping Beauty" by Momoko Tani Ballet.
-The stage of the classical ballet, which was a full-fledged piece that asked a former principal of the Russian Kirov Ballet to direct and choreograph, was a great learning experience.
+I've been teaching jazz dance at university for about three years.
+The opportunity was to make a guest appearance in the role of Karavos in "Sleeping Beauty" by Momoko Tani Ballet.
+It was a great experience for me to study the classical ballet stage, which I had never expected to call a full-scale work that asked the former principal of the Russian Kirov Ballet Company to direct and choreograph.

-From that connection, he asked me, "Would you like me to take a jazz dance class at Senzoku Gakuen College of Music?"
+From that connection, he asked, "Can you take the jazz dance class at Senzoku Gakuen College of Music?"

-Actually, when I was in my 20s, I had been teaching for a short time at a culture center, but when it comes to university classes, the hurdles are high.
-I still wanted to dance while I was still active, so I thought there was no time.
-But we rarely get that opportunity.
-Dance can't be left as an entity like paintings and music, so I thought, "If that's good," if I could convey what I've learned so far to the younger generation, I accepted it.
+Actually, when I was in my twenties, I had taught at a culture center for a short period of time, but when it comes to university classes, the hurdles are high.
+I wanted to dance while I was still active, so I thought that I wasted time.
+But I rarely get such an opportunity.
+Dance cannot be left as an entity like paintings and music, so I thought it would be good if I could convey what I had learned to the younger generation, so I accepted it.

-The problem is "what to tell."
+The problem is "what to convey."
 I'm not an elite dancer, so it's not a technical example.
-I'm grateful for the challenge, but I think it's a good idea to try it out, but it's a courage to teach the students.
+I think you should give it a try because you asked me so much, but I have the courage to "teach" the students.

-I started thinking that I would steal my self-expression through dance and how to express my presence by watching me dance, but it was three years since I noticed.
-I didn't have the experience of a teacher, and having a class while holding the stage was hard, so I thought I'd want to quit soon.
+I started thinking that I would steal the self-expression through dance and how to create a presence, by seeing how I dance and it took me three years.
+I didn't have any experience as a teacher and it was difficult to have a lesson while holding a stage, so I thought I wanted to quit soon.

 Apparently, I didn't hate teaching.

-I don't think I'm being taught well, and sometimes I find it cumbersome.
-But I'm glad to see the students grow up step by step, and I feel delighted.
-I was surprised.
+I don't think it's taught well, and sometimes I find it troublesome.
+However, I'm happy and delighted to see the students grow step by step.
+I was also surprised.

-This spring, we'll have our first graduate.
-I look forward to seeing how they work hard in the outside world.
+This spring we will have our first graduates.
+I'm really looking forward to how they will work in the outside world.

-I don't know what will happen in the world as if I had to get off the stage due to an injury.
-No matter how much you hold up, you can't.
-I take everything positively and try to do as much as I can.
+I do not know what will happen in the world, as if I had been forced to step out from the stage due to an injury.
+No matter how you hold it, when it's useless, it's useless.
+I will take everything positively and try to do as much as I can.